glouw/blog/_posts/2018-03-11-littlewolf.md

     const float percentage = -size / (2 * (y + 1) - yres);

-Where 1 was added to y account for any floating point error for the flooring and ceiling you'd see with longer distances.
+Where one was added to y account for any floating point error for the flooring and ceiling you'd see with longer distances; h was renamed to size here too.
-Size is merely h here.

-Multiplying this percentage by -1 will yield the equation for ceiling casting.
+Multiplying this percentage by negative one will yield the equation for ceiling casting.
+The above equation can be wrapped into a function called pcast().
+By dropping the negative from the call, the call can be dual purposed for ceiling and floor casting by simply prefixing the call with a negative.

+The trace line between the two points from the hero location (origin here) and the wall hit is delcared as:

+    const Line trace = { hero.where, hit.where };

+And the trace is lerped with the percentage from the pcast equation.
+The tile index of the ceiling and flooring tiles is sampled and the pixel is put() to the screen.

+    for(int y = 0; y < wall.bot; y++)
+        put(display, x, y, color(tile(lerp(trace, -pcast(wall.size, gpu.yres, y)), map.floring)));

+The same is done for the ceiling.
+Notice the positive before the pcast() call.

+    for(int y = wall.top; y < gpu.yres; y++)
+        put(display, x, y, color(tile(lerp(trace, +pcast(wall.size, gpu.yres, y)), map.ceiling)));

 ![](/images/lw/11.PNG)

+Not too shabby.